DESTINATIONS - TRAVEL DESTINATIONS

 Facilities include a small general store, fuel pumps and a restaurant and bar.
-Our tip is to soak up the deck ambience over a cold drink and then head off to enjoy your own catering, because the food is very ordinary and the prices are unrealistic.
+Our tip is to soak up the deck ambience over a cold drink and then head off to enjoy your own catering, because, when we last visited, the food was very ordinary and the prices were unrealistic.
 Bookings for the expensive camping space during the peak months of June, July and August are essential.

 Exploring the Region